seankql/project-spendwise/backend/docs.md

   - Path parameters:
     - transactionId: (string, required): Id of the transaction you want to delete
   - response: 200
-    - content-type: `application/json`
-    - body: object
-      - transactionid (number): The Id of the delete Transaction
-      - transactionDate (string): Date of the delete transaction in YYYY-MM-DD format.
-      - descriptions (string): Description of the delete transaction.
-      - amount (number): Amount of the delete transaction.
-      - accountId (string): ID of the account the delete transaction belongs to.
-      - category (string): Category of the delete transaction.
   - response: 400
     - body: Bad Request
     - Description: Possible Missing Required Fields.